lamya3/mqsrv-insurgency-sourcemod-release/README.md

 ##### Description

 A very simple debug plugin.
 You can use it to change your current game level by a command.
-If you compiled this plugin's sourcecode directly, you can only use it on game mode outpost or survival,  and change level between 0 to 100.
+If you compile this plugin's sourcecode directly, you can only use it on game mode outpost or survival,  and change level between 0 to 100.
 (IDK why outpost have level 100 even more......)

 ##### Plugin's smx